DvoraRotman/shop-management-app/README.md

 > **Note:** If the servers or databases are not available, the system will automatically switch to offline/mock mode and use local fake data.
 You can still use and demo the client without backend connection.

 1. **Set Environment Variables:**
-   - Update `dotnet-server/appsettings.json` and `appsettings.Development.json` for SQL Azure connection.
+   - Update `dotnet-server/appsettings.json` for SQL Azure connection.
    - Update `node-server/.env` for MongoDB Atlas URI and secrets.

 2. **Install Dependencies:**